mzattera/v4j/docs/007/index.md

 ## Slot 8

-'o' and 'a' in slot 7 seem to act as a "bridge" between the previous slots and slots 9 ('i' sequences) and 10 ('d', 'l', 'm', and 'n');
+'o' and 'a' in slot 8 seem to act as a "bridge" between the previous slots and slots 9 ('i' sequences) and 10 ('d', 'l', 'm', and 'n');
-where slots before 7 connects to slots 9-10 only through slot 8.
+where slots before 8 connects to slots 9-10 only through slot 8 (with the exception of 7_d - 10_l sequence).

 The main differences are:

-* 'a' has a strong tendency to be preceded by 'd' in slot 7, which almost never happen with 'o', which is mostly preceded by 'C' or 'e'.
+* 'a' has a stronger tendency than 'o' to be preceded by 'd' in slot 7, whilst 'o', is mostly preceded by 'e' sequences.

-* 'o' strongly connects to 'd' in slot 10, which 'a' does not.
+* 'a' tends to be followed more often than 'o' by 'i' or 'J'; it also connect to 'n', which 'o' does not.

-* 'a' tends to be followed more often than 'o' by 'i' or 'J', while 'o' tends to connect more directly with letters in slot 10 (and less often with the final 'y').
+* 'o' can be followed by the word-ending 'y', 'a' does not; in addition, 'o' connects very strongly with 'd'.

 'a' behavior: